Improving AEM Front-End Development Workflow

 },

-}Integrating Client Libraries into the Webpack
+}Integrating Client Libraries into Webpack for Local AEM Development

 //webpack.dev.js